Matthew Graves: Coaching career

 After college, Graves served as an assistant coach at North Central High School for two years and at Ben Davis High School for one.
 In 2001, he joined the Butler coaching staff as coordinator of basketball operations under Todd Lickliter.
 He spent two seasons in the position before being promoted to assistant coaching in 2003.
 He continued to work his way up the coaching ranks at Butler, becoming associate head coach under Brad Stevens in 2010.
 In addition to coaching, Graves' duties at Butler included recruiting and non-league scheduling.

 In 2008, Fox Sports listed Graves as one of the Top 10 Mid-Major Assistants.
 In 2009, College Insider listed Graves as number 2 on its list of Top 25 Mid-Major Assistants.

 On March 25, 2013, Graves was named as the new head coach of the South Alabama Jaguars.
 Explaining his decision to take the job, Graves remarked "When I came down to look at campus, I was sold right away ...
 I understood there was history here.
 Good tradition.
 The Mitchell Center is a phenomenal facility to recruit to."
 Stevens said Graves was a "perfect fit" for the Jaguars and that he was "thrilled" for Graves.
 Graves had previously turned down Division II head coaching offers, saying he was waiting for the right job to come along.

 On April 1, former Butler players Ronald Nored and Darnell Archey joined Miller's staff.
 Graves expects South Alabama to be competitive from day one.
 "We're here next year to compete for a championship," he told his players upon accepting the job.
 "This is a process where we’re going to have sustained success, starting next year.
 That is the goal from Day 1."

 On March 8, 2018, South Alabama fired Graves after five seasons, which saw the team not making a postseason appearance in his time as head coach.
-A month later, on April 14, Graves was hired as an assistant coach for the Evansville Purple Aces men's basketball team under head coach Walter McCarty.
+A month later, on April 14, Graves was hired as an assistant coach for the Evansville men's basketball team under head coach Walter McCarty.
 Graves was joined on the staff by his former head coach at Butler, Todd Lickliter, who also became an assistant at Evansville.
 In August 2019, Graves was hired as a special assistant to Travis Steele at Xavier.

+On October 20, 2025, before the start of the season, Indiana State announced that Graves, who had become their head basketball coach, would require triple bypass surgery and was taking medical leave.
+Associate head coach Mark Slessinger will be interim head coach.